21 Best Beaches in the Northeast, USA

 A long barrier beach separates the saltmarshes of the Wells National Estuarine Research Reserve from the Atlantic Ocean, stretching from the town of Wells south to Ogunquit.
 Drake Island, Wells, Crescent, Moody, Footbridge, and Ogunquit beaches meld from one to the other, each with plenty of soft sand and its own following of families that return year after year.

-Lodging and tourist facilities stretch along Route 1, which parallels the coast.
-Of the lot, Ogunquit is the tonier base, with high-end resorts, fine dining and shopping, as well as a beach with an especially gentle slope into the water - great for families.
+Hotels, resorts, and restaurants stretch along Route 1, which parallels the coast.
+Of the lot, Ogunquit is the tonier base, with high-end resorts, fine dining, and shopping, as well as a beach with an especially gentle slope into the water — great for families.
 Don't miss walking Marginal Way from Ogunquit to Perkins Cove for beautiful ocean views and several tiny beaches enclosed by rocks.

 4. Hampton Beach, New Hampshire